nstanford5/ticket-sales/ticket-sales.md

 range: 25-28
 ```
 - Line 25 declares a new `parallelReduce` and sets it up to track a single value `ticketsSold`, which is initialized to 0.
-- Line 26 states an `invariant` about our loop that the network token balance will always equal `cost * ticketsSold`
+- Line 26 states an `invariant` about our loop that the network token balance will always equal `cost * ticketsSold`.
-- Line 27 states an `invariant` about our loop that the non-network token balance will always equal the initial `supply - ticketsSold`
+- Line 27 states an `invariant` about our loop that the non-network token balance will always equal the initial `supply - ticketsSold`.
-- Line 28 sets our `while` loop to run until `ticketsSold == supply` at which point it will exit the `parallelReduce`
+- Line 28 sets our `while` loop to run until `ticketsSold == supply` at which point it will exit the `parallelReduce`.

 It is important to note the relationship between the values above.